All Blacks visit WW1 Hauntings Soldier sculpture in St Stephen’s Green

 The players were also told of the green’s role in the Easter Rising and the disastrous decision of the Irish Citizen Army to dig trenches which left them overlooked by the British.
 Finally they visited the statue of Tom Kettle, an Irish nationalist, who was killed during the first World War.

-New Zealand second-row Sam Whitelock measures 6ft 3ins in his stocking feet, but even he was dwarfed by the six metres (20 foot high) Haunting Soldier.
+New Zealand secondrow Sam Whitelock measures 6ft 8ins in his stocking feet, but even he was dwarfed by the six metres (20 foot high) Haunting Soldier.

 The clash between the world champions and the Grand Slam winners , the two topped ranked teams in the world, is one of the most anticipated rugby matches in Dublin for years, but, as Whitelock (30) bluntly put it, it’s still only a game.